Sergey-Denisenko/Sergey-Denisenko/README.md

 The main goals for the near future:
 :arrow_up: &nbsp; to improve my skills and development quality
-:pencil2: &nbsp; to learn Redux, TypeScript
+:pencil2: &nbsp; to learn Redux, TypeScript, ect.
 :muscle: &nbsp; to join to the development team of an interesting project